brendanm12345/bedtime-bully/README.md

-# Bedtime Bully
+# Bedtime Bully 🛌👨🏻‍⚖️

 Bedtime Bully is a simple app that Venmos your friend $1 every night you don't go to bed on time.
-Put your money where your sleep is.
+Put your money where your sleep is 😴.

 ## How It Works